justmeksunlimited/justmeksunlimited.github.io/_posts/2024-07-04-simple-office-networking-project.md

 > Click to to download and view the
 > <a href="/assets/cpt-file/simple-office-networking-project/simple-office-networking-project-static-configuration.pkt" title="Download" download>Dynamic configuration </a> cisco packet tracer project file.
+>
+> The ip addresses of each PCs may vary in your project from the ones on this article but will be within the network Id.
+This is due to the DHCP request time of each PCs

 ### Part 5: Test connectivity between devices.